kiontupper/NMD-442-blog/reading7.md

 The goal: To create an app that allows users to order their favorite coffee ahead of time, so they can pick it up on their commute with minimal delay.

+The case study goes on to compare mobile app ordering with kiosks, finding that app ordering had a much higher potential demand than a digital kiosk.
+So, they opted to forgo the kiosk and focus on the app.

+The next step is to design a wireframe of the app:

+ 1. Choose coffee style
+ 2. Choose bean
+ 3. Select extras (milk, flavors, sweeteners)
+ 4. Choose a time and place to pick up
+ 5. Review order
+ 6. Check out
+ 7. See directions to get there

+Interestingly, he designed the app layout first, and then designed the brand and color scheme, and used that to finish the actual UI.
+I think it resulted in a well-designed and intuitive app.

+The case study made great use of UX research, both in terms of market research and competitor analysis, and direct user surveys.
+He carried his learnings throughout the design process, and I think it resulted in a product that fits its purpose very well.